Ivor Ichikowitz

-Ivor Ichikowitz (born September 1966) is a South African businessman, founder and executive chairman of Paramount Group.
+Ivor Ichikowitz (born September 1966) is a South African businessman, founder and former executive chairman of Paramount Group.
 He is also an executive chairman of TransAfrica Capital and the Ichikowitz Family Foundation.

 Early life and education

 Ichikowitz was born in the mining town of Springs, South Africa, where he experienced first-hand the country's transition.
 His father, Louis, imported Suzuki motorcycles, setting the foundation on which Ichikowitz would later build his own company.

 Ichikowitz studied drama at the University of the Witwatersrand in Johannesburg, South Africa.
 During his time at university he became involved with protest theatre, before travelling throughout Africa and studying African literature.

 Career

 During the past twenty years, Ichikowitz has developed a number of businesses including defence and aerospace, mining, oil and gas, agriculture and sustainable development, property, retail and tourism.

 Ichikowitz founded the Paramount Group in 1994, to operate in the global defence, internal security and peacekeeping industries.
 The group operates in countries in the Middle East, South America and Africa, as well as in India.
 It manufactures a range of armoured vehicles and deals in surplus South African military equipment, including fighter aircraft.

 In 2011 the Paramount Group launched the Advanced High Performance Reconnaissance Light Aircraft, due to take its first flight in 2013.

 In addition to his role at Paramount Group, Ichikowitz is the executive chairman of private equity group TransAfrica Capital, which invests in scientific research and development projects.